Kingxukai/linux/Documentation/admin-guide/java.rst

 .. code-block:: sh

   #!/bin/bash
-  # /usr/local/bin/javawrapper - the wrapper for binfmt_misc/java
+  # /usr/local/bin/javawrapper - the woke wrapper for binfmt_misc/java

   if [ -z "$1" ]; then
 	exec 1>&2